Who Is She 2 U: Music video

-The accompanying music video for "Who Is She 2 U", filmed by English director Jake Nava, was photographed in various locations throughout Los Angeles, California in the week of July 5, 2004.
+The accompanying music video for "Who Is She 2 U", filmed by English director Jake Nava, was photographed in various locations throughout Los Angeles in the week of August 5, 2004.
 Choreographed by Laurie Ann Gibson, the video harks back on authentic street sensibility, showing Norwood in normal neighborhood settings.
 "I wanted to be fashion-forward, so we're going to give the girl a little fashion," she stated in an interview with MTV News while shooting.
-"It's going to be young and fun and sexy, but not over the top — still down to earth."
+"It's going to be young and fun and sexy, but not over the top – still down to earth."
 Fabolous was originally expected to sign on to shoot additional scenes for a remixed version of the clip; however, plans weren't put into practice.
 "Who Is She 2 U" premiered at the end of its BET making of episode of Access Granted on August 24, 2004.

-In the video, Norwood plays an all-seeing, all-knowing narrator, who gives the central male character pause with her wicked glances that let him know she's watching his every move.
+In the video, Norwood plays an all-seeing, all-knowing narrator, who gives the central male character pause with her wicked glances that let him know she is watching his every move.
 The pursuit starts with the singer performing the first lines of her song in the back of a cruising bus, while observing her boarding man next to a female, both discussing vehemently with each other.
-She's constantly moving and dancing, before the scene shifts to a scaffolding in front of a fenced building, where she performs the chorus in dusty backgrounds.
-The next scene shows her standing under a traffic light at a plied crossing, wearing a grey outfit and big glasses, wherefrom she enters a near barber shop and performs afresh in a hairdresser chair.
-At the same time the camera shows her man flirting with two girls.
+She is constantly moving and dancing, before the scene shifts to a scaffolding in front of a fenced building, where she performs the chorus in dusty backgrounds.
+The next scene shows her standing under a traffic light at a plied crossing, wearing a grey outfit and large glasses, wherefrom she enters a nearby barber shop and performs afresh in a hairdresser chair.
+At the same time, the camera shows her man flirting with two girls.
 The video ends with a backflash on all locations Norwood was seen at, also catching the daytime in front of the sinking sun.

 Track listings

-All tracks written by Walter Millsap III, Candice Nelson, Timothy Mosley, Jacqueline Hilliard, and Leon Ware.
+All tracks written by Walter Millsap III, Candice Nelson, Timothy Mosley, Jacqueline Hilliard and Leon Ware.